Northeastern is regarded as the most diverse public comprehensive university in the Midwest.

 Moving university infrastructure development to the cloud

 We didn’t get far into the university’s IT plan before we all saw that cloud presented opportunities colocation and physical infrastructure couldn’t.
 So much of the IT game in education is working within fixed budgets.
 Cloud would let NEIU adhere to those budgets while still scaling and shifting resources dynamically.
-The low cost of entry also made it possible to add managed backup and Disaster Recovery as a Service to the project — two things NEIU desperately needed but didn’t think were possible.
+The low cost of entry also made it possible to add managed Disaster Recovery to the project — two things NEIU desperately needed but didn’t think were possible.

 The new NEIU hybrid cloud is fully automated, monitored 24/7 by SCTG and seamlessly connected to NEIU’s systems.
 To prove the new cloud’s capabilities, the first application we migrated was also the most critical: Banner, the university’s ERP system.
 It essentially runs the university, and it needed to be upgraded by the end of the year, giving us just a few months to settle it into its new environment.